BohdanBykov/aiblogger/README.md

 			)
 			g.user = db.fetchone()
 	```
-	 Decorator @bp.before_app_requests() will activate function no matter what page user visited.
+	 Decorator @bp.before_app_requests() will activate the function no matter what page the user visited.
-	 Firstly we define user_id var with value from session 'user_id' key.
+	 Firstly we define user_id var with the value from session 'user_id' key.
 	 First if statement checks is user have not user_id in session object.(means user is not logged in)
 	 Else data from row with current user's id  will be added as a tuple to g.user object that stores information only for current session.